Beyond the Scales

 Electroporation is a cosmetic treatment that can rejuvenate the skin depending on the serums being used.
 The treatment was first developed in the early 1950s by a French doctor, Michael Pistor, to relieve pain, but is now used extensively for various cosmetic treatments for both men and women.

 Electroporation rejuvenates the skin from the inside out to improve the overall complexion and health of the skin.
 It involves using fine micro-needles to infuse the medical-grade serum into the middle layer of the skin, the mesoderm.
-Electroporation involves delivering active ingredients such as peptides, amino acids, antioxidants, hyaluronic acid, and anti-aging solutions.
+Electroporation involves delivering active ingredients such as peptides, amino acids, antioxidants, hyaluronic acid, and anti-ageing solutions.

 Using micro-fine needles with a depth of .8mm, right up to 2.5mm will assist the cocktail infusion.
 There may be some redness and even slight bruising for a few days post-procedure.
 Depending on what is being treated will determine the frequency of the treatments.
 The severity of the concern to be treated will determine the number of treatments, normally 3 treatments and could be as many as 6 spaced 2-3 weeks apart.
 As we are continuing to age, and this process does not stop, regular treatment is recommended to maintain the results achieved.
 Treatments are always tailored for each client’s specific concerns and may be combined with other skin treatments to attain the desired result.
 To achieve the optimum result, a good home care program is essential.